John-Kingham/science-quiz/TESTING.md

 *Large text: Pass*

 - The site originally used a lighter shade of green (#00c8a1) which failed the contrast checks for normal and large text.
-- To fix this, I changed it to a slightly darker shade of green that pass the large text test (answer buttons use large text).
+- To fix this, I changed it to a slightly darker shade of green that passes the large text test (answer buttons use large bold text).
 - Answer buttons also have dark text shadows to further enhance the contrast.

 ![White-green contrast check](./docs/testing/contrast-white-green-new.png)